kyma-incubator/compass/docs/architecture/components.md

 - Manual integration - the Administrator manually provides API or Events metadata to Compass.
 Use this type of integration for simple use-case scenarios as it does not support all features.
 - Built-in integration - integration with Compass is built in the Application.
 - Proxy - a highly Application-specific proxy component provides the integration.
-- Integration System -  a central service provides integration for the dedicated group of Applications across multiple tenants.
+- [Integration System](#integration-system) -  a central service provides integration for the dedicated group of Applications across multiple tenants.
 It manages multiple instances of the given Application type.
 You can integrate multiple Integration Systems to support different types of Applications.

+## Management Plane

+Management Plan is the cluster on which Compass, Cockpit, and Runtime Provisioner components are deployed.

 ## Kyma Runtime